Edible oil refining: Gums

-In a recent work was demonstred that it is possible to isolate and characterize the different phospholipids present in the gum discard, from the mixture they were able to obtain either phosphatidic acid, with enzymatic catalysis, and to fermatate other interesting phosphatidic ester.
+In a recent work it was demonstrated that it is possible to isolate and characterize the different phospholipids present in the gum discard.
+From the mixture they were able to obtain phosphatidic acid, with enzymatic catalysis, and to ferment other interesting phosphatidic esters.

 Soapstock

 Soapstock comes from the neutralization step and it contains alkaline water, sodium salts of fatty acid, residual tri -, di- and Monoglycerides, and other minor components.
 It represents 6% volume of the original mass.
 Usually, it is neutralized, separated to obtain oleins, and sent to bio-digest to recover energy.

-Recently, oleic acid, recovered from high-oleic sunflower oil soapstock by enzymatic treatment, was submitted to a chemo-enzymatic oxidative cleavege, in order to produce pelargonic acid, and azelaic acid.
+Recently, oleic acid, recovered from high-oleic sunflower oil soapstock by enzymatic treatment, was submitted to a chemo-enzymatic oxidative cleavage, in order to produce pelargonic acid, and azelaic acid.

-In another application it was possible to recover oleic acid, linoleic acid and linolenic acid and fermented, using a safe-to-eat probiotic Lacticaseibacillus rhamnosus, to (R)-10-hydroxystearic acid, (S)-(12Z)-10-hydroxy-octadecenoic acid, and (S)-(12Z,15Z)-10-hydroxyoctadecadienoic acid, respectively; these compounds can be use as intermediate coumpound to produce flavor.
+In another application it was possible to recover oleic acid, linoleic acid and linolenic acid and fermented, using a safe-to-eat probiotic Lacticaseibacillus rhamnosus, to (R)-10-hydroxystearic acid, (S)-(12Z)-10-hydroxy-octadecenoic acid, and (S)-(12Z,15Z)-10-hydroxyoctadecadienoic acid, respectively; these compounds can be use as intermediate compounds to produce flavor.

 Exhausted sorbents

-Exhausted bleaching earths are the waste of blenching process.
-They are constituted by the earth and residual oil that represent 30-40% of the weight of the wasted. they are considered dangerous because it can spontaneously catch fire.
+Exhausted bleaching earths are the waste of bleaching process.
+They are constituted by the earth and residual oil that represent 30-40% of the weight of the waste.
+They are considered dangerous because it can spontaneously catch fire.
 Because of this risk, typically this waste needs to be treated properly before disposal into landfills.
 However, this represents an environmental issue.
 Therefore, there are attempts to both regenerate the earth and reuse the remaining oil for the synthesis of biodiesel.